CIRED/cape_town_NEDUM_Python/docs/_sources/guidelines.rst.txt

    Employment locations used in the simulation, by income group (*Source*: :cite:t:`pfeiffer`)

-More specifically, it considers two types of land and housing informality: informal settlements in predetermined locations (which is akin to squatting as in :cite:t:`brueckner`) and a rental market for backyard structures erected by owners of state-driven subsidized housing as modeled by :cite:t:`brueckner2`.
-It then integrates these elements within a closed-city model (with exogenous population growth) and simulates developers’ construction decisions as well as the housing and location choices of households from different income groups at a distance from several employment subcenters (while accounting for state-driven subsidized housing programs, natural constraints, amenities, zoning, transport options, and the costs associated with each transport mode).
+We consider four income groups (to study distributional effects) and four land / housing types: formal private housing (FP), formal subsidized housing (FS), informal settlements (IS), and informal backyard structures (IB).
+We assume that informal settlements are located in predetermined locations, and correspond to squatting described in :cite:t:`brueckner`.
+We also assume a rental market for backyard structures erected by owners of state-driven subsidized housing as modeled by :cite:t:`brueckner2`.
+We then integrate these elements within a closed-city model (with exogenous population growth) and simulate developers’ construction decisions, as well as the housing consumption and location choices of households at a distance from several employment centers (while accounting for state-driven subsidized housing programs, natural constraints, amenities, zoning, transport options, and the costs associated with each transport mode).

-It has displayed good performance, as shown by the validation plots below:
+The model has displayed good performance, as shown by the validation plots below:

 .. figure:: images/global_valid.png
    :scale: 70%